alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 ### Definitions and Assumptions

 - To answer the first question, we must clearly identify what is meant by *popularity* and how can we best measure it.
 Since we only have a single data point per segment for each reservation, for the purposes of this report, it will be measured by the number of reservations made by any given segment.
 More specifically, we will look at the relative percentage of reservations made by booking rate for each group in each segment.
-Alternatively, if we had acces to demographical information of each guest in the reservation, measuring popularity as 'Number of Reservations' times 'Number of Guests' would yield a larger sample size, which would increase the confidence in the results.
+Alternatively, if we had access to demographic information of each guest in the reservation, measuring popularity as 'Number of Reservations' times 'Number of Guests' would yield a larger sample size, which would increase the confidence in the results.

     Additionally, in this case, we will include all reservations in the analysis, even cancelled reservations.
-Given that we assume the interest to stay was present, but the reservation got cancelled due to an unforeseen event.
+Given that we assume the interest to stay was present, but the reservation was cancelled due to an unforeseen event.
 That being said however, interest was established.
-Which could be argued that it counts towards contributing to popularity of a booking rate.
+Which could be argued that it counts towards contributing to the popularity of a booking rate.
 Furthermore, it stands to reason that reservations under the Fully Flexible rate are highly impacted by cancellations.
 If we did not include cancellations, correctly gauging interest in preferences like flexibility would not be possible due to survivorship bias.

 - When analyzing groups by nationality, we will only consider those which have more than 50 reservations in total.
 This is so we can draw conclusions that at least have *some* statistical significance.

-- There are 100 instances with of duplicate reservations, with one of them having as many as 22 ocurrances.
-For this analysis, we will assume these cases are not duplicates of the same reservation that should be cleaned up from the dataset, but rather valid reservations made during the same bulk purchase.
+- There are 100 instances of duplicate reservations, with one of them having as many as 22 occurrences.
+For this analysis, we will assume these that cases are not duplicates of the same reservation that should be cleaned from the dataset, but rather valid reservations made during the same bulk purchase.

 - In this dataset, some values for total space capacity are equal to 0.
 Whenever this happens, we will assume the total capacity of the space to be equal to the number of guests staying.